-Two years ago, when CMS announced that Medicare Advantage plans would have more flexibility to offer supplemental benefits that address social determinants of health (SDOH), approximately 40% of payers rolled out new programs.
-Now well into 2020, there will be an increased focus on these efforts like never before as health plans look to identify the types of benefits they’ll offer, decide on implementation strategies, and determine the right partners who can innovate and flex with the ever-changing needs of their members.
+Two years ago, when CMS, Centers for Medicare & Medicaid Services announced that Medicare Advantage plans would have more flexibility to offer supplemental benefits that address social determinants of health (SDOH), approximately 40% of payers rolled out new programs.
+Now well into 2020, there will be an increased focus on these efforts like never before as health plans look to identify the types of benefits they’ll offer, decide on implementation strategies and determine the right partners who can innovate and flex with the ever-changing needs of their members.

 Social Determinants of Health: Doing Good Is Good Business

-When it comes to solving for SDOH like food insecurity, social isolation and loneliness however, there’s no magic bullet.
-Yet health plans and the industry as a whole can make a significant impact with programs that are accessible and sustainable.
+When it comes to solving for SDOH like food insecurity, social isolation and loneliness, there’s no magic bullet.
+Yet health plans and the industry can collaboratively make a significant impact with programs that are accessible and sustainable.

 As health plans look to identify strategies that will attract and retain new members and drive engagement, partnering with organizations that offer cost-effective, scalable solutions will be those that see the greatest ROI, yet there are some factors to first consider.